grompe/BTWTweak/patcher/readme.txt

 - Change (reduce) jungle and pine tree hardness a bit for more variety and to signify weaker wood types

+- Make cows and sheep heal when they eat grass

 v0.8